Rhoxio/Aram-Pro/README.md

 _For post-game analytics, this will mean very little aside from checking if the suggestions were built and how they potentially affected outcomes._

-However, since Aram Buster is focused around giving you a realistic view of your chances to win against the other team and increase your chances of winning by providing you with item and "optimal" playstyle information.
+Aram Buster is focused around giving you a realistic view of your chances to win against the other team and increase your chances of winning by providing you with item and "optimal" playstyle information.
 This is all currently based on tags and I have a utility that calculates tag frequency within a game already built, but it needs to be present on the match model itself.
 (Semantically, this will keep my controllers and services thin so all I have to do is serve data straight up to the front.
 Plus, why wouldn't I want to save this on the database for future use?)

 ##### Persisting the Analytics